Entanglement and Bell nonlocality with bottom-quark pairs at hadron colliders

-Recently, it has been shown that measurement of spin correlations is possible not only in top-quark pairs, but also in pairs of lighter quarks~\cite{Kats:2023zxb}.
-In particular, bottom-quark pairs were found to be promising.
-Although the bottom quarks hadronize, their hadronization products can be used to measure their polarizations and spin correlations, albeit with some loss of precision.
-Since the bottom-quark mass is only $m_b\approx 5$~GeV, a $b\bar b$ pair is in the ultrarelativistic regime at a low invariant mass, $M_{b \bar b}$, compared to the $t\bar t$ case.
-This makes the $b\bar b$ system particularly attractive for study in this regime.
+Even though lighter quarks hadronize, it has been recently shown that their polarizations and spin correlations can also be measured using their hadronization products, albeit with some loss of precision~\cite{Kats:2023zxb}.
+In particular, bottom-antibottom-quark ($b\bar{b})$ pairs were found to be promising.
+Since the bottom-quark mass is only $m_b\approx 5$~GeV, $b\bar b$ pairs are copiously produced at the LHC in the ultrarelativistic regime, $M_{b \bar b} \gg m_b$.
+This makes the $b\bar b$ system particularly attractive for the study of this regime.

-In this Letter we show that the LHC experiments ATLAS~\cite{ATLAS:2008xda}, CMS~\cite{CMS:2008xjf}, and LHCb~\cite{LHCb:2008vvz}, with either standard or special trigger paths, are promising avenues for detecting entanglement and/or Bell nonlocality in $b\bar b$ pairs.
-Some of the measurements can be pursued with data already collected, while others will become feasible at the high-luminosity phase of the LHC (HL-LHC).
+In this letter we show that the LHC experiments ATLAS~\cite{ATLAS:2008xda}, CMS~\cite{CMS:2008xjf}, and LHCb~\cite{LHCb:2008vvz}, with either standard or special trigger paths, are promising for detection of entanglement and Bell nonlocality in $b\bar b$ pairs.
+Some measurements can be pursued with data already collected, while others will become feasible at the high-luminosity phase of LHC (HL-LHC).

-\textit{General Formalism.---}A $b \bar b$ pair forms a bipartite system of two spin-$1/2$ particles.
+\textit{General formalism.---}A $b \bar b$ pair forms a bipartite system of two spin-$1/2$ particles.
 As such, it is described by the density matrix